gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy made a face.
 "That was *terrible*," she judged witheringly.
-"And sure, but only if I get to see what's in it."
+"And sure, but only if I get t' see what's in it."

 Wales chuckled.
 "Fair enough."